"Les Petit Voyages" by Theodore De Bry

-This work comprises probably the greatest single collection of material on early voyages to the East Indies, and are unique in their extraordinary wealth of cartographical and visual material on Africa, India, the Spice Islands, and South Asia.
+This work comprises probably the greatest single collection of material on early voyages to the East Indies, and is unique in its extraordinary wealth of cartographical and visual material on Africa, India, the Spice Islands, and South Asia.

 A German edition of the "Petit Voyages" was published in 1599 in Frankfurt am Main.
 A second German edition came out in 1616.